 What is IGTV?

-IGTV allows video content creators to upload high quality long-form video into its platform.
+IGTV allows video content creators to upload high-quality long-form videos onto its platform.
 Users can upload videos from 15 seconds up to 10 minutes long.
 Verified and/or large accounts can upload videos that are up to 60 minutes long.
-Long-form videos make it even easier to narrate a brand’s story and connect with their audience, and ultimately expand its base and reach more people.
+Long-form videos make it even easier to narrate a brand’s story connect with its audience, and ultimately expand its base and reach more people.

 IGTV is primarily built and designed for smartphones where video content format is vertical, and users won’t have to rotate their phones or devices to watch.
-However, in an effort to lower, if not lift, the barrier for video creators, publishers and brands, Instagram opened up IGTV to horizontal videos.
+However, to lower, if not lift, the barrier for video creators, publishers and brands, Instagram opened up IGTV to horizontal videos.

-A good news to IGTV creators is that Instagram started testing IGTV Ads to a number of US-based creators and will be rolled out to more creators in the UK and Australia with plans to expand further by the end of 2021.
+The good news to IGTV creators is that Instagram started testing IGTV Ads to many US-based creators and will be rolled out to more creators in the UK and Australia with plans to expand further by the end of 2021.

-IGTV is a perfect avenue for creators to publish content that resonates with their audiences and helps in building long-lasting relationships may they be through products, DIYs, and tutorials.
-And now with evolving monetization options, it’s a great time to consider IGTV as part of your strategy as a creator.
+IGTV is a perfect avenue for creators to publish content that resonates with their audiences and helps in building long-lasting relationships, may they be through products, DIYs, and tutorials.
+And now with evolving monetisation options, it’s a great time to consider IGTV as part of your strategy as a creator.

 Why Should You Use IGTV?

-Apart from personal benefits, it can have major benefits for business entities who are already into content marketing.
+Apart from personal benefits, it can have major benefits for business entities that are already into content marketing.
 They now have another platform to create value for their customers.